 INSTRUCTOR'S STYLE: Classes will include a mixture of lectures, student engagement, information gathering, and individual self-reflection.
 Students are strongly encouraged to ask questions of the instructor, as well as other students.
 This allows each of us to learn and grow in our understanding of ourselves and of this field of study.
 Each of us comes to this course, and this career path, with different lived experiences.
 Rather than expecting others to accept one viewpoint, students will be encouraged to allow space for the experiences of others from differing backgrounds to exist simultaneously.
-Through this understanding of ourselves and those around us, students will begin to develop an ecological approach to their understanding of this important field of study.
+Through this understanding of ourselves and those around us, students will begin to develop a generalist approach rooted in relational accountability.
+Over these 16 weeks, students will have opportunities to deepen their understanding of this field, increase their sense of self-confidence, and ultimately become empowered to act as agents for change in this important area of practice.

-All students are expected to thoroughly read this syllabus and take the time to understand the assignment details as laid out in this syllabus, as well as on the "Assignment Drop-Box" page on this course's Canvas homepage.
+All students are expected to thoroughly read this syllabus and take the time to understand the assignment details as laid out in this syllabus, as well as on the "Assignment Drop Box" page on this course's Canvas Home page.